qianweicheng/rasa/examples/rasasc/nlu_normal.md

 - HI it is plan to add black theme?
 - I would like to see a black theme.
 - No Black Theme thx
+- Are you going to support dark theme?

 ## intent:html_signature
 - Hello, When will you have support for HTML Signatures?